drunkONdata/mawaa/README.md

 ![Rukban](rukban_binary.png)

-Several Blob Detection Algorithms are applied as well
+Several Blob Detection Algorithms are applied as well.
+By using a count of the detected blobs and the density of the clustering, we can estimate population density and the change of population density over time.

 ![Rukban](rukban_blobs.png)